jgstew/fauxmo-automation/README.md

 # fauxmo-automation
 Home automation through Belkin WeMo emulation, which enables devices to be turned off and on with Amazon Echo (Alexa)

+Emulating a Belkin WeMo switch requires: https://github.com/makermusings/fauxmo

+An emulated switch must have a way to turn the device off and on.
+It might be possible to do something else when the switch is turned off or on, but the only input option is off or on.

+# Devices:

+## Panasonic Viera TV

+Can be turned off using https://github.com/tomokas/pyviera

+Should be able to be turned on using Wake-On-LAN

+## Visio Soundbar

+Shoud be controllable through: https://github.com/jterrace/pyharmony

 # References:
 - https://github.com/makermusings/fauxmo